Welcome to the UCSB Journal of History

 Each submission will initially be assessed by the Editorial Team, comprised of students in HIST 196 J* to determine whether they meet the criteria above.
 Those selected will then be peer-reviewed by a UCSB faculty mentor and a graduate student in the Department of History (or related discipline).
 The Editorial Team reserves the right to make all final publication decisions.

-The Journal of History will be published twice annually: A Winter issue in January and a Summer issue in July.
+The Journal of History will be published twice annually: A Spring issue in March and a Fall issue in October.

 Open Access Policy

 The Journal will make its research freely available online.
 Publishing Open Access undergraduate research contributes to the greater global exchange of ideas and the democratization of knowledge.